Expertium/expertium.github.io/Benchmark.md

 Green vertical line = a passing review (Hard/Good/Easy).

-Notice that RWKV predicts that probability of recall falls off very sharply after the first review, within hours or even minutes, but the declines much more slowly.
+Notice that RWKV predicts that probability of recall falls off very sharply after the first review, within hours or even minutes, but then declines much more slowly.
 FSRS doesn't have a short-term memory model, so it cannot predict something like that.

 ## Discussion